 Aside from my personal experience with Clearlight Infrared Saunas, one of the biggest reasons I like this brand is that it’s been endorsed by Dr. Brian Clement.
 He serves as the director of the Hippocrates Institute and one of the most respected figures with regard to alternative health therapies.
 Admittedly, Dr. Clement is an interesting character.
 However, he uses a sauna every day and won’t even stay in a hotel if it doesn’t have a sauna.
 He’s a big believer that using saunas helps to keep the body free of toxins, so it means a lot to me that he’s endorsed Clearlight Infrared Saunas because his opinion is one I respect a lot.

 If this sauna sounds appealing to you, make sure you read my full review on Clearlight Infrared Saunas, so you know everything you need to know before buying this sauna.
 If you decide this is the right sauna for you, remember that you want to deal directly with the company rather than going through Amazon.
-The person to contact at Clearlight Infrared Saunas is David Dremmel.
-He can give you a good deal and take $500 off your order if you give him the Discount Code “matt-justice-500.”
-You can call David directly at 1-800-798-1779, extension 870.
+Check out Jacuzzi Clearlight models here: www.healwithheat.com.
+You can get an even better deal and take $500 off your order if you give the Discount Code “matt-justice-500.”
+You can call directly for model and installation questions (800) 317-5070.

 To me, being the third-best infrared sauna isn’t all that bad.
 High Tech Health Infrared Sauna earns that distinction, and while I may not love it as much as Radiant and Clearlight, it’s still one of the three brands that I’ve reviewed that I recommend, compared to the ten that I don’t advise readers to buy.